uklibraries/kirschtorte/README.md

 kirschtorte
 ===========

-Resque workers for Kentucky Digital Library ingest
+Resque workers for Kentucky Digital Library ingest.

+---

+See LICENSE for terms.